teja624/docker-atom-tutorial/README.md

 docker network ls
 ```
 ### Downloading your first Docker instance
-There are hundreds of Docker instances ready to be downloaded with thousands of built in apps.
-A great place to look for available images is Docker Hub https://hub.docker.com, and also here in Github, there's loads on Github.
+There are hundreds of Docker images ready to be downloaded.
+A great place to look for available images is Docker Hub https://hub.docker.com, as well as right here in Github.

 To download and run your docker instance, you'll need to run a 'docker run' command.
 When you run the command, Docker will go and download the image for you.
 The image will have the following components: